abelfubu/blog/src/content/create-a-blog-with-analog.md

 }));
 ```

-With this setup, Analog will automatically generate your sitemap.xml file whenever you add new posts or make changes to your blog.
-How cool is that?

-So go ahead, update your vite.config.js file, kick back, and let Analog do the heavy lifting for you.
-Your blog's SEO game just got a major boost!

-Ready to dive back into the blog-building fun?
-Let's keep the momentum going!
+Now, Analog will automatically generate your `sitemap.xml` file, ensuring your blog stays visible to search engines.

 ### Syntax highlighting

-Listen up, fellow coders!
-We know you're itching to showcase your code chops, and guess what?
-We've got your back.

-First things first, we've already got Prism.js set up and ready to roll in the template variant.
-No need to break a sweat there!
+Display your code snippets with style using Prism.js.
+It's already set up and ready to go in the template variant.

 ```json
 // package.json
 "prismjs": "^1.29.0",
 ```

-Now, to make your code pop, simply add the following styles to your styles.scss file:
+To enhance your code's appearance, add Prism.js styles to your `styles.scss` file:

 ```scss
 @import "prismjs/themes/prism-okaidia.min.css";
 ```

-And that's it!
-Prism.js will work its magic and automatically highlight your code snippets.
+Now, any code you include in your markdown files will be beautifully highlighted.

 So, go ahead and sprinkle some code into your markdown files like so: